 Our Guide/s can meet your group at a place of your choosing, however the most popular places to meet are as follows:

 Other meeting points include Westgate Towers, East or West railway stations, and St George's Clock Tower.
 Please contact us for advice.

 No, our tours do not enter any buildings.
-We do however walk into the Cathedral Precincts through the Christ Church Gate and take visitors around the outside of the Cathedral, past the monastery ruins, through the Dark Entry and exit via historic King's School and the Mint Yard Gate.
+We do however walk into the Cathedral Precincts through the Christ Church Gate and take visitors around the outside of the Cathedral.
+Where possible this includes the monastery ruins, the Dark Entry and exiting via historic King's School and the Mint Yard Gate*.

 If your group wishes to visit the Cathedral and/or have a tour inside, you must book and pay for this separately with the Cathedral.
 Please email firstname.lastname@example.org.* Please note routes may be varied at short notice, and access within the Cathedral Precincts and King's School grounds is subject to change.

 Groups are allocated 1 Guide for up to 30 persons.

 If you would like smaller groups per Guide, you may book an additional Guide for a supplement.

 We offer a variety of themed tours, including literary, royal connections, gruesome tours and many more.
 Please visit our Special Interest Tours page for additional information.

 If your group doesn't have much time we can shorten the tour to 1 hour, however please note prices remain the same.

 Longer tours of 2 or 2.5 hours can be arranged for a small supplement.
 Alternatively, half-day (up to 4 hours) or full-day city tours are available.
 These are typically for groups wishing to visit St Augustine's Abbey and St Martin's Church which are on the city outskirts, or to have a deeper insight into the city centre and its sights, such as Canterbury Castle, the city walls, Westgate Towers, Greyfriars Chapel etc.

 We can arrange tours in English, French, German, Dutch, Italian, Spanish, and Swedish.
 We also offer Clear (Easy) English for non-native speakers and those learning English.